frederic-perez/AmE-dictionary/data/idioms.md

 __pass away__ _euphemism_ To die. _When I pass away, I don’t want an elaborate funeral._
 __pass up__
 __pat (one) on the back__ To praise one. _The only reason he stays late at work is so the boss will pat him on the back._
-__patch up__ :two::dart: To fix something quickly so it can be used until it’s repaired properly or replaced.
+__patch up__ :three::dart: __1__ To mend, repair, or service something to the point of being functional or whole again, especially temporarily, typically by adding material to cover or connect broken or missing parts.
+A noun or pronoun can be used between “patch” and “up.”
+To fix something quickly so it can be used until it’s repaired properly or replaced. _John patched up the hose with an old bike tube._ __2__ To restore a relationship damaged by a disagreement or dispute.
+A noun or pronoun can be used between “patch” and “up.” _I tried to patch up my dispute with Marcy, but she isn’t ready to forgive me._ __3__ To treat someone’s wound, injury, or illness.
+A noun or pronoun can be used between “patch” and “up.” _I know you’re hurting, but the doctors here will patch you up._
 __pay homage (to someone or something)__
 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer: